github/training-kit/downloads/github-git-cheat-sheet.md

 Discards all history and changes back to the specified commit

 ## Synchronize changes
-Register a repository bookmark and exchange version history
+Register a remote (URL) and exchange repository history

 ```$ git fetch [remote]```

-Downloads all history from the repository bookmark
+Downloads all history from the remote repository

 ```$ git merge [remote]/[branch]```

-Combines bookmark’s branch into current local branch
+Combines the remote branch into the current local branch

 ```$ git push [remote] [branch]```